CBaileySIB/STI.Infrastructure/README.md

 # STI.Infrastructure
-General scripts and configs for STI infrastructure
+General scripts and configs for STI Infrastructure